Bathroom Design for Your New Timber Frame Home

 We often begin and end our days in our bathrooms.
-While we want our baths to be functional, today we also want them to offer a modicum of comfort—even a sense of pampering.
-Our baths are no longer utilitarian.
-Home buyers want their baths, particularly the master bath, to be a nurturing space—a refuge from the outside world.
+While we want our baths to be functional, we also want them to offer comfort—even a sense of pampering.
+Homebuyers want their baths, particularly the master bath, to be a nurturing space—a refuge from the outside world.

 Choose the bath amenities you want, then work to fit them into the floor plan.
 If you know you want a specialty item—say a larger shower unit that features a built-in bench, waterfall, steam feature, and six custom showerheads—it is best to let the team at Woodhouse know that up front.
 This way they can plan for it and offer space solutions.
 In bathrooms, one tends to run out of space very quickly.